You may have heard of Hot Springs National Park in Arkansas or read about how Native Americans hold these natural resources sacred.

-This water ends up in the mineral bath, the steam baths and the Buddha pond.
-Guests of all ages can enjoy the 92 to 102 degree healing waters of the Olympic size mineral pool.
+This water ends up in the mineral bath, the steam baths, and the Buddha pond.
+Guests of all ages can enjoy the 92 to 102-degree healing waters of the Olympic-sized mineral pool.

 Since a significant deposit of pure volcanic ash flows through the property, the water and ash combine to form mud for mud baths.